Remarks to the origin of the crater-shaped

 in particular no PDF’s, no evidence of melting, no glass.

-near the “craters”and identified as shatter cones are due, very likely, to the
+near the “craters”and identified as shatter cones are due, very likely,

-is identifiable (both in the field and in satellite images) in many others
+craters”, is identifiable (both in the field and in satellite images)

-no clear and unequivocal evidence for an impact origin of the circular
+are no clear and unequivocal evidence for an impact origin of the circular

 the origin of the craters is very probably associated to endogenic geological

 such an extended field of circular structures.
 In this case the brecciation

-could be fluid-induced, probably for the fluctuations in pore fluids pressure.
-These
+could be fluid-induced, probably for the fluctuations in pore fluids

-widespread volcanic activity in the surroundings, leads to take
+to a widespread volcanic activity in the surroundings, leads to take